githubtraining/write-a-ll-course/responses/04_choose-a-template.md

 ### :keyboard: Activity: Add a template repository

+1. Create the repository under the same account that will own the course
+  - It doesn't have to be complete, but it should have at least one commit
 1. Replace the commented `repo:` under `template:` in the `config.yml` file with a title of your template repository.
     - Note: You can do this by editing the file, or accepting my suggested change